-International orchestras and soloists, theatre and dance companies, poets and authors, bands and visual artists perform, as do community participants who also perform new work to a high standard.
-Visiting artists hold materclasses in schools, conducting and composing courses are open to audiences and the Festival Chorus of 100 singers perform major work.
-The late Alan Plater wrote plays for and attended two festivals while many top musicians have taken part including André Previn, Julian Bream and Evelyn Glennie.
+International orchestras and soloists, theatre and dance companies, poets and authors, bands and visual artists all perform at the event, alongside community participants.
+Visiting artists hold materclasses in schools, while conducting and composing courses are open to audiences.
+The locally formed Festival Chorus performs major work, with its input into concerts always a highlight.
+The late Alan Plater wrote plays for and attended two festivals, while many top musicians have travelled to Orkney to take part, including André Previn, Julian Bream and Evelyn Glennie.

-The festival’s venues range from the large space of St Magnus Cathedral to the tiny Italian Chapel, from the Pickaquoy Centre transformed into a large concert hall, to parish halls.
-Productions premiered in Orkney at St Magnus International Festival have gone on to tour elsewhere including at the Edinburgh Fringe.
-And Orkney has its own festival fringe, the Magfest, which offers a range of exciting events from drama to circus to cabaret and music.
-The festival club is a brilliant end to the day with music and the chance for artists, visitors and locals to relax together.
+The festival’s venues range from the large space of St Magnus Cathedral to the tiny Italian Chapel, and from the Pickaquoy Centre's huge concert arena to small parish halls.
+Productions premiered in Orkney at St Magnus International Festival have gone on to tour at other major events, including the Edinburgh Fringe.
+And Orkney has its own festival fringe, the Magfest, which offers a range of exciting events, from drama and circus, to cabaret and music.
+Always a brilliant end to the day, the Festival Club offers the chance for artists, visitors and locals to relax and reflect together.

 Orkney's glorious Viking past, with its warlike imagery and tales of saints and earls, remains a visible and important part of island life.More